microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Coach/Solution-03.md

 Most of the focus in this challenge would be in setting up the Dedicated Pools, Databricks SQL or the Power BI Datamarts. <BR>

+If your squad goes the route of the dedicated pool, we have included an Azure Data Studio Notebook in the [solutions folder](./Solutions/) that showcases implementing Row Level Security utilizing a bridge table between users and the address table.

 For Column Level Security / Data Masking in Power BI Datamarts there is no way to do this dynamically.
 Thus the users will most likely have to do some sort of replace values, etc. within the Power Query editor when brining the data into the Power BI Datamart.

 If we are going down the Power BI Datamart route, use this [guide](https://learn.microsoft.com/en-us/power-bi/transform-model/datamarts/datamarts-get-started#create-a-datamart) for detailed steps on setting it up.